-We are a biopharmaceutical company developing proprietary therapeutics primarily for the treatment of central nervous system (CNS) disorders.
+We are a biopharmaceutical company developing proprietary therapeutics primarily for the treatment of central nervous system ("CNS") disorders.
 Our product development programs focus primarily on large pharmaceutical markets with significant unmet medical needs and commercial potential.
-We are focused primarily on clinical development of the following products:

-- Probuphine: for the treatment of opioid addiction - Iloperidone: for the treatment of schizophrenia and related psychotic disorders (partnered with Vanda Pharmaceuticals, Inc.) - Spheramine: for the treatment of advanced Parkinson's disease (partnered with Bayer Schering Pharma AG)
+Our resources are focused primarily on the development of Probuphine for the treatment of opioid addiction.
+On July 28, 2008, we issued a press release announcing positive, statistically significant results from our randomized, double-blind, placebo controlled, multi-center Phase III clinical trial of Probuphine for the treatment of opioid addiction.
+Probuphine also has the potential to provide treatment for chronic pain, and we will evaluate this application in a proof of concept clinical study later this year.